 Any violence in Memphis is and always has been a tragedy.
 It devastates victims' families and loved ones and traumatizes the communities that raised them.
 Since 2019, homicides in the City of Memphis have gone up 81%.
 In 2021, 346 people were killed, including 31 children and youth under age 18.
-The violence shows no signs of slowing down.
+In 2022, of the 302 homicides recorded, 19 were youth.
+From January through September of 2022, there was a 15% increase in serious violent charges by juveniles when compared to the same period the year before.
+Through the scaling of an unprecedented level of effective services and targeted resources, we believe that working together, Memphis can reduce homicides by 30% in the next four years and in the process create a safer community for all of its citizens.

-If we can make a difference in Memphis, we might also inspire other cities to take action, incorporate the lessons we learn and create safer neighborhoods for their residents.
+If we can make a difference in Memphis, we might also inspire other cities to take action, incorporate the lessons we learn, and create safer neighborhoods for their residents.